weirdyang/ntuc-alarm-notification/README.md

 # Update

-Seems like the api is returning true even when no slots are available.
+~~Seems like the api is returning true even when no slots are available.~~ Hopefully this is fixed.